The Residents Day Committee

 RESIDENT TRAVEL FELLOWSHIPS

 Residents, please consider applying to receive a Resident Travel Fellowship once your abstract is accepted.
 These $750 awards are available to optometric residents who have a paper or poster accepted in the Residents Day program.
-The RTF application window is open from July 27 to August 17 at 5 PM ET.
+The RTF application window will open on August 10.